China and Japan talk in Myanmar on easing political tensions

 Tensions between the two countries have risen in recent months, with each side accusing the other of flying military aircraft too close to its own jets in a long-running territorial dispute over a cluster of Japanese-administered islets in the East China Sea.

-China defied protests by Japan and the United States to establish an air defense zone in the region last November.
+China defied protests by Japan and the United States to establish an air defence zone in the region last November.

 Japanese Prime Minister Shinzo Abe has not held talks with Chinese leaders since he returned to power in December 2012.
 Relations have also been hurt by Abe's visit to the Yasukuni shrine, regarded by China as a symbol of Japan's wartime militarism.